kubernetes/kops/docs/operations/addons.md

 *This addon is deprecated.
 Please use [external-dns](https://github.com/kubernetes-sigs/external-dns) instead.*

-Please note that kops installs a Route53 DNS controller automatically (it is required for cluster discovery).
+Please note that kOps installs a Route53 DNS controller automatically (it is required for cluster discovery).
 The functionality of the route53-mapper overlaps with the dns-controller, but some users will prefer to use one or the other.
 [README for the included dns-controller](https://github.com/kubernetes/kops/blob/master/dns-controller/README.md)